 - 4 organic red bell peppers, tops removed and seeded

-- 1/2 cup shredded, grass-fed organic cheddar cheese (Optional)
+- OPTIONAL: 1/2 cup shredded grass-fed organic cheddar cheese

 - In a small bowl, whisk together the marinara sauce and green chiles.
-Pour the marinara–green chile mixture into the skillet with the tempeh; mix well to combine.
-Stir in the cilantro and beans.
+Pour the marinara–green chile mixture into the skillet with the bean mixture and combine.
+Stir in the cilantro.

 Hungry for More Healthy Dinner Recipes?